MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 ---
-title: Get an existing service principal – Azure CLI | Microsoft Docs
+title: Get an existing service principal using the Azure CLI | Microsoft Docs
-description: Learn how to retrieve an existing service principal using the Azure CLI
+description: Learn how to retrieve an existing service principal using the Azure CLI.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish